743 Jon M. Huntsman Hall

 Links: CV, Personal Website

-Professor David J. Reibstein’s research focuses on branding, marketing metrics, product line decisions, and competitive marketing strategies, among other issues.
-Most recently, Professor Reibstein’s research on product line extensions-whether a firm should introduce an extension under an existing brand name or use a new brand.
-His marketing metrics work has focused on linking marketing metrics to financial consequences resulting in his most recent book, entitled Marketing Metrics: The Manager’s Guide to Measuring Marketing Performance, 4th ed.
+Professor David J. Reibstein’s research focuses on branding, nation branding, marketing metrics, product line decisions, and competitive marketing strategies, among other issues.
+Professor Reibstein’s research on product line extensions addresses whether a firm should introduce an extension under an existing brand name or use a new brand.
+His marketing metrics work has focused on linking marketing metrics to financial consequences, entitled Marketing Metrics: The Manager’s Guide to Measuring Marketing Performance, 4th ed.
+His most recent book was Resilient Marketing.

-Professor Reibstein is the chairman elect of the Responsible Research in Business & Management (RRBM), was the chairman of the board of the American Marketing Association (AMA) and the executive director of the Marketing Science Institute (MSI).
-He consults extensively with companies worldwide, including Google, Verizon, Shell Oil, Novartis, and others.
+Professor Reibstein is the immediate past chair of the Responsible Research in Business & Management (RRBM), was the chairman of the board of the American Marketing Association (AMA) and the executive director of the Marketing Science Institute (MSI).
+He serves on the advisory board of the Center of Environmental Intelligence (CEI), and several other companies.
+He consults extensively with companies worldwide, including Google, Verizon, Shell Oil, Intel, Genentech, Novartis, and others.
 He also has been involved as an expert witness in numerous cases including Apple vs Samsung.

 Professor Reibstein is a dynamic, award-winning teacher who has been honored with more than 30 teaching awards.
 He also received the John S. Day Distinguished Alumni Academic Service Award of Purdue University’s Krannert School of Management, an honor given to a graduate whose service within the academic community reflects the spirit and service of former Krannert Dean John Day.
 His teaching interests include Marketing Strategy in the MBA Program, as well as teaching Competitive Marketing Strategy, Marketing Metrics, Pricing Strategies, and various other programs for Wharton’s Executive Education Program.